ikechukwuelijah/airflow-dags/README.md

 # 💡 Airflow DAGs

-Welcome to my ever-growing playground of Apache Airflow DAGs - a space where I explore, prototype, and refine real-world data workflows across e-commerce, finance, wellness, and beyond.
+Welcome to my ever-growing playground of Apache Airflow DAGs - a space where I explore, prototype, and refine real-world data workflows across e-commerce, finance, wellness, and beyond..

 ## 🧪 What’s Inside